CENOS-Platform/cenos-docs-antennas/docs/results-overview.md

 ## Overview

-To analyze your antenna simulation, you have 4 different tools for that:
+To analyze your antenna simulation, you have 4 different options for that:

 - **ParaView** (visual results).
 - **Spreadsheet** (easy for result analysis in Excel).